 The adaptability of Teflon materials in high-frequency electrical applications is considered valuable.
-The dielectric constant of FR-4 material (approx. 4.5) is generally too high for Microwave RF PCB, resulting in the considerable signal loss while transmitting through the printed circuit board.
+The dielectric constant of FR-4 material (approx. 4.5) is generally too high for Microwave RF PCB, resulting in considerable signal loss while transmitting through the printed circuit board.
 Teflon materials, fortunately, have dielectric constant values as low as 3.5 or less, making them a suitable material for eliminating FR-4’s high-speed constraints

 Various PCB substrates have now become popular in recent years.
 This is owing to the perks and features that these materials provide.
 Teflon, or polytetrafluoroethylene, is an example of such a substance.

 Teflon is a non-sticky substance with a molecular structure that is inert.
 Although Teflon PCBs are manufactured in the same way as the other laminates, there are a few points to consider about this material.
 This article will guide you in comprehending the most important aspects of Teflon PCB.

 Teflon is the brand name of Polytetrafluoroethylene.
 It has a non-sticky and non-reactive surface.
 Teflon PCB is an electrical circuit with increased capacity and improved connectivity.

 Tetrafluoroethylene is polymerized to create this substance.
 High temperature is not a problem for Teflon PCB material.
 As a result, it is often used for high-frequency PCB.

 This material possesses numerous features including low dissipation factor, cold resistance, low coefficient of thermal expansion, chemical resistance, and high heat.